milador/Jacdac-Proto-Board/README.md

 # Jacdac-Proto-Board
-A protoboard for Jacdac plug-and-play for microcontrollers
+A protoboard for Jacdac plug-and-play microcontrollers

 The goal of this project ia to create a custom protoboard with built-in support for Jacdac plug-and-play for microcontrollers.
 This custom protoboard allows the makers to prototype their ideas for Jacdac ecosystem.